 In this rapid assessment field method, the sample unit is a collection of quadrats observed for coral bleaching on a single dive/snorkel.
 The method is described in detail here.

 In MERMAID, observations from the surveys are recorded in 2 sections.
-The 'colonies bleached' sections records the total total number of colonies in each bleaching category for each genus.
+The 'colonies bleached' sections records the total number of colonies in each bleaching category for each genus.
 The 'percent cover' section records the % cover of hard coral, macroalgae, and soft coral for each quadrat.